 Opened: January 10, 1940.
 It was built by Donald Douglas.
 The story is that he built it so that the workers at his aircraft plant at Clover Field in Santa Monica could have nearby entertainment.
 Douglas didn't operate the theatre himself, it was leased out.

-During the war, the Aero stayed open 24 hours a day.
+During the war, the Aero stayed open until early in the morning for shift workers.
 Later the theatre operated as a second-run neighborhood house for decades while Montana Ave. changed from scruffy and working-class to a trendy shopping street.
 Photo: Bill Counter - 2010

 Phone: 310-260-1528 Website: americancinematheque.com | schedule | on Facebook